protonemedia/laravel-cross-eloquent-search/README.md

 ### Multiple columns per model

-You can search through multiple columns by passing an array of columns as second argument.
+You can search through multiple columns by passing an array of columns as the second argument.

 ```php
 Search::add(Post::class, ['title', 'body'])